RuhiTaj/floodPrediction/README.md

     * Plan cities(density) according to possible flood overflow.

-    * Routes to deviate the rain water,if the rain exceeds the water holding cpacity.
+    * Routes to deviate the rain water,if the rain exceeds the water holding capacity.